SASS is Hiring!

 Folks from historically marginalized communities are strongly encouraged to apply.

-Hours: 40 hours per week, including occasional weekend and evening hours
+Hours: 40 hours per week, including weekend and/or evening hours

-To apply: We’re excited to welcome candidates who are passionate about equity, anti-oppression, and community-based support.
+To Apply: We’re excited to welcome candidates who are passionate about equity, anti-oppression, and community-based prevention.
 If you are interested in applying, we ask you to submit a resume and, in lieu of a cover letter, your answers to the following questions:

 1. What unique perspective or skills do you bring to this role?